Please click on the question to read the answers. If you have a question to ask please send us an email to

 Mediation is a non legal way of resolving disputes.
 The Mediator acts as an impartial third party and facilitates discussion between the conflicted parties enabling them to reach suitable and mutually acceptable agreements.
 Mediation can be used to resolve a variety of disputes including but not limited to, family disagreements, Divorce/Separation matters including asset division, Children’s arrangements, workplace conflict and commercial disputes.

 This differs depending on the mediation case type.
 A typical Divorce case which involves the division of assets and children’s arrangements will be completed on average within 3 or 4 sessions.

 Workplace and Commercial disputes are normally resolved within 24 Hours of the mediation beginning.
 These disputes are normally mediated in an intensive half day or daily session.

 During your initial assessment one of our experienced mediators will discuss the options available to you.
 They are professionally obligated to inform you if they do not think that mediation is suitable and they can signpost you to alternative solutions.
 Mediation has been proven to be successful in over 80% of cases and this is why it is now part of the judicial process for dispute resolution but it does not work for all and whilst we make no promises, we will advise you if we do not think this is the right route for you.

 Our team of experienced and qualified Mediators are all trained to the highest professional standards.
-Our Family Mediators are all Family Mediation Council accredited and are members of the College of Mediators and National Family Mediation.
+Our Family Mediators are all Family Mediation Council accredited and are members of the College of Mediators and Family Mediators Association.

 Our Workplace and Commercial Team have all completed the relevant accreditation from a recognised training provider and are members of the Civil and commercial Mediation Council.
 They bring with them a wealth of experience from the fields of Litigation and HR.